-- Open the door slightly, and hesitate a moment to allow exhaust purge, then open the door fully. - Use a stove tool or poker to evenly distribute coals and embers around the firebox. - Load the fuel, usually with smaller logs first. - Close the door, being sure to latch the door tightly. - Wait 5 10 minutes to re-establish the fire before setting the air controls for the desired heat output and burn time.
-(If there is at least a 2" thick ember bed when reloading, it may be possible to close the door and immediately adjust the air control setting). - Set the Air Shutter for the desired heat output.
+- Use a stove tool or poker to evenly distribute coals and embers around the firebox. - Load the fuel, usually with smaller logs first. - Close the Front Door, being sure to latch the door tightly.
+Or, Close the Baffle and then the Top Load Door. - Wait 5 10 minutes before setting the air controls for the desired heat output and burn time.
+(If you have at least a 2" thick ember bed when reloading, it may be possible to close the door and immediately adjust the air control setting). - Set the Air Shutter on the door for the desired heat output.

-5.8 Open Door Fire-viewing
+5.9 Open Door Fire-viewing